Cheng0315/Cheng0315.github.io/_posts/2018-12-20-cli_portfolio_project_beautiful_places_to_visit.markdown

 ---

 I created a Ruby Gem that provides a command line interface to the user to view information on beautiful places they can visit.
-This gem focuses on scraping data from a web page and displaying that data to the user based on the his/her input.
+This gem focuses on scraping data from a web page and displaying that data to the user based on the user's input.

 Before starting on the project, I thought to myself, "what will be the best way to approach this project, how many classes will I need, how will each of these classes behave, how will my program flow from the beginning to the end, and what will the output be like after my project is done."